Cam-BW/odin-landing-page/README.md

 # odin-landing-page
 Creation of a landing page as part of the odin project to consolidate skills on html, CSS and flexbox.
+I've expanded on this a bit and included some hover effects on some images and buttons but have overall followed the style set by the odin project lesson.